ejboettcher/tutorial/en/installation/README.md

 # Working within PythonAnywhere!

-This is why Dayton is doing everything in PythonAnywhere.
+Why is Dayton doing everything in PythonAnywhere?

 We only need to create a PythonAnywhere account!
+PythonAnywhere has already created a quick start that will launch our first site.
+It already has python installed and an editor!
-We are going to skip **installation** this, but if you want to work on your machine then these are the steps you need to follow.
+We can skip the **installation**, but if you want to work on your machine then these are the steps you need to follow.
-BUT, we do need to create virtualenv.

 ----------------------------------